EinWesen/quicksnippit-sublime-plugin/README.md

 # Features
 * Insert the current contents of the clipboard as a snippet
 * Insert an existing snippet, but show an input to define variables first (need to enter a Json-Structure)
-* Apply a snippet to a selection, which will be split by a delimiter, and each split is made avaiable as varaible in the snippet
+* Apply a snippet to a selection, which will be split by a delimiter, and each split is made available as variable in the snippet
    * This feature can be used with one of the feature mentioned above

 I choose not to clutter your key bindings and menu by default.
-So apart from teh settings menu items all feature are made availble through the command palette.
+So apart from the settings menu items all features are made available through the command palette.

 # Usage of structured data